maestroque/maestroque/README.md

 - Electrical and Computer Engineering undergrad @ AUTh 🧑‍🎓
-- Communications Engineer in [AcubeSAT](https://acubesat.spacedot.gr/) @ SpaceDot 🛰️
+- Communications Engineer in @AcubeSAT 🛰️
 - Interested in telecommunications, signal processing, RF and countless other things 📡
 - Occasionally playing and creating music 🎸

+You can contact me in `kikasgiorgos@gmail.com`